from small one page howto to huge articles all in one place

 RETURN VALUE

 On success, sysfs() returns the filesystem index for option 1, zero for option 2, and the number of currently configured filesystems for option 3.
-On error, -1 is returned, and errno is set appropriately.
+On error, -1 is returned, and errno is set to indicate the error.

 ERRORS